 Launched in 1983, the Speakers in the Humanities program brings the best in humanities scholarship to thousands of people at hundreds of cultural organizations in virtually every corner of New York.
-To host a lecture in your town, just select a topic, contact the Speaker, and apply for funding through the Council.
 Any not-for-profit organization in New York State is eligible to use the program.
 Speakers events must be open to the public and free of charge.
 If your application is successful, the Council covers the cost of the Speaker's honorarium and travel expenses.

 How to apply to host a lecture

 Confirm Your Eligibility

 Speakers in the Humanities is available to not-for-profit organizations.

 Search or browse presentation listings to find the right topic for your audience.